bekahsealey/specia-child/README.md

 			* Click the drop down arrow under "Select Page for Call Action," and select the page you created for the Call to Action section
 			* Enter the text you would like displayed on the button under "Button Label"
 			* Enter the link to the page that the Call to Action button should link to. (this may be a Nation Builder page for donation, etc.)
-			* refer to [original theme documentation](http://docs.speciatheme.com/lite/#document-7) for further help and screenshots
+			* refer to [original theme documentation 7](http://docs.speciatheme.com/lite/#document-7) for further help and screenshots
 			* Click "Save & Publish" at the top right corner of the Customize side panel
 			* Click the back arrow next to "Customizing > Home Section Call Action Section" directly below the "Save & Publish" button
 		3. Click "Service Section"